 Burro Creek Mesa Ranch - GMU 61

 You'll be hard-pressed to find a better GMU that offers trophy hunting for both elk and mule deer and is still relatively easy for landowners who qualify for the Land Owner Preference Program to obtain landowner vouchers.
 The state manages this unit as a high-quality hunt putting more emphasis on the experience vs. opportunity.
 As a result of these strict management practices licenses are extremely difficult for the public to obtain.
 As an example, it takes a resident 14 years to guarantee a unit-wide archery tag and a non-resident 21 years!
 As a landowner enrolled in the LPP you can draw any elk tag available with 0-2 preference pts.
 For instance, a landowner with one preference point has 69% odds of drawing a unit-wide archery elk tag.
 Some of the rifle seasons are even easier to draw a landowner voucher!
 Deer draw odds are pretty similar with most seasons taking landowners 1-2 pts to draw.
-Call us or shoot us an email if like a full breakdown on the landowner elk and deer draw odds.
+The current landowner over the last 5 years of ownership has drawn bull elk tags 5 out of 5 years and mule deer buck 4 out of 5 years.
+1st or 2nd rifle season.

 - Water Rights consisting of 2 C.F.S. of water for stock-water, domestic use in one dwelling and irrigation of 100 acres.